Call Us 24/7 For A Free Legal Consultation

 Southern Colorado serves as a critical freight corridor connecting Colorado to New Mexico, Kansas, Texas, and the western United States.
 Commercial truck traffic is constant, and many drivers are passing through the region on long hauls rather than making local deliveries.

 Several factors increase the risk of serious truck crashes in this part of the state.
-Heavy reliance on I 25, US 50, US 160, and US 285 for commercial freight contributes to congestion and speed differentials.
+Heavy reliance on I-25, US 50, US 160, and US 285 for commercial freight contributes to congestion and speed differentials.
 Long rural stretches increase driver fatigue.
-Two lane highways with limited passing zones raise the risk of head on and sideswipe collisions.
+Two-lane highways with limited passing zones raise the risk of head-on and sideswipe collisions.
 Sudden transitions from interstate speeds to local traffic create dangerous merge conditions.
 High wind exposure and rapidly changing weather also play a role, as do reduced enforcement and longer emergency response times.

 When a fully loaded tractor trailer collides with a passenger vehicle under these conditions, the results are often devastating.